vmware/load-balancer-and-ingress-services-for-kubernetes/docs/troubleshooting.md

 ## Troubleshooting for AKO EVH mode
 ### How do I debug an issue in AKO in EVH mode as Avi object names are encoded?

-With AKO version 1.5.1 and controller version 20.1.5, AKO marks each Avi object, created by it, with the set of markers.
-These markers help in identifying objects belong to specific kubernetes or opeshift object.
+Even though the EVH objects are encoded, AKO labels each EVH object on the controller with a set of key/values that act as metadata for the object.
+These markers can be used to know, the corresponding kubernetes/openshift identifiers for the object.
 List of markers, associated with each Avi object, can be found out [here](objects.md#markers-for-avi-objects)

 ## Troubleshooting for AKO CRDs